-Researching and comparing tariffs from different energy suppliers is the easiest way to get the best energy deal.
+Researching and comparing gas and electricity tariffs from different energy suppliers is the easiest way to get the best energy deal.

 But understanding kWh, how many you use a year, and how energy suppliers use them to calculate your energy bills will help you get a better deal too.
 You’ll find your kWh use on your latest energy bill.

 A kilowatt hour (kWh) is a unit used to measure energy usage.
 Energy suppliers use them to work out how much your bills should be.
 One kWh equals a thousand watts of energy used in an hour.

 Every appliance uses a different amount of energy.
 And a kWh is just a measurement of how much energy an appliance uses in an hour.

 So, a 1,000-watt tumble-dryer needs 1000 watts (1 kW) of power to make it work.
 That means it uses 1kW of energy in an hour (1kWh).

 Over a day you’ll be using watts of energy on all of the appliances you run, your heating and lights.
 If it’s on, it’s using energy.
 That’s why leaving appliances on standby still creates a kWh cost on your energy bill, because they’re still using energy.

 While all appliances are different, for 1 kWh, you could:

 Knowing which appliances use the most watts of energy can help you plan better and reduce your energy bills.

 Energy providers measure how many kWh you’re using when calculating your bill.
 They then multiply this figure by the price per kWh (or unit cost) agreed in your gas or electricity tariff (which could be fixed or variable).